 When should I apply?

-Applications for the Energy Audit Toolkit Program will be available March 1 with a May 31, 2019 deadline.
+Applications for the Energy Audit Toolkit Program will be available March 1 – March 31 and again from May 1 – June 30.
+Applications will not be accepted during the month of April .
 Decisions will be made by the end of July.

 How much money is available?

 The fund will provide one $30,000 grant to the strongest proposal.

 To qualify for this grant, the organization and/or program must:

 2. Demonstrate expertise in the development of professional education/training materials in the area of energy efficiency.

 3. Design a toolkit that can be used by organizations within the Met Ed and Penelec service territories.
 Please note, the selected grant recipient will be responsible for delivering this finished product that can be used as a resource for other organizations.

 What kind of projects qualify?

 Here are some examples of the types of materials that might be included in an Energy Audit Toolkit: